pascaliske/infrastructure/docs/provisioning/index.md

 # Provisioning

-The hardware is provisioned and managed using Ansible.
-Mainly the provisioning and update procedures are automated using two separate playbooks.
+The hardware in the cluster is provisioned and managed using Ansible.
+Specifically the [provisioning](/provisioning/#provisionyml) and [updating](/provisioning/#updateyml) procedures of all nodes are automated using two separate playbooks.

 ## Inventory